The danger of CSRF attacks.

 - Veracode Static Analysis, a service that scans binaries to identify flaws in code that is written, purchased or assembled, returning highly accurate results quickly and prioritized by severity.

-- Veracode Greenlight, a solution that runs within the developer’s IDE and provides feedback as developers are writing code about potential flaws that could lead to CSRF attacks.
+- Veracode Static Analysis IDE Scan, a solution that runs within the developer’s IDE and provides feedback as developers are writing code about potential flaws that could lead to CSRF attacks.

 - Veracode Web Application Scanning, a service that discovers, tests and monitors all public-facing web applications.